 We discuss all the costs and benefits mentioned above.
 Because data on the wider costs and benefits is scarce our quantitative analysis focuses on the programme costs and participant benefits.
-We use negawatt costs in money spent per kWh saved as a result of EEOs as this metric is particularly useful for comparing such programmes (Gillingham et al. 2006) and commonly used across the world when assessing the costs and benefits of energy efficiency schemes.
+We use negawatt costs in money spent per kWh saved as a result of EEOs as this metric is particularly useful for comparing such programmes15 and commonly used across the world when assessing the costs and benefits of energy efficiency schemes.
 Negawatt costs can be compared to the cost of energy supplied to final customers (or megawatt costs) to establish if the programmes are cost-effective.
-We calculate negawatt costs in €/kWh fuel equivalent, i.e. all fuel types are converted to kWh in order to have one homogenous

-In order to provide information in a clear, summary format, we have had to incorporate certain assumptions or specific methodological approaches.
-Data have been presented in comparable format to facilitate drawing conclusions on the impact of EEOs across different programmes.
-This is particularly challenging as the methodologies used by the countries analysed to estimate and report costs and savings are not fully consistent:
+In order to provide information in a clear, comparable summary format, we have had to make a number of assumptions.
+Data are presented in a homogenous format to facilitate drawing conclusions on the impact of EEOs across different programmes.
+This is challenging as the methodologies used by the countries analysed to estimate and report costs and savings are not